rachelAtFlatiron/Phase-4-062424/README.md

 # REST APIs with Flask: Deliverables

+---

+## SWBATs

+- [ ] Build RESTful APIs that are easy to navigate and use in applications.

+---

+## Deliverables:

 ### 1. Review: Serializer
 #### 1a.
 Review `Actor` class in `models.py` and the relationships